hsolbrig/monomorphic/README.md

 # monomorphic
-Conversion utility to support tools that don't understand polymorphism
+Conversion utility to address libraries that do not support polymorphism for python builtin types

+See: [README.ipynb] for details